wdelfuego/nova-calendar/docs/hiding-events.md

 All instances of a Nova resource will be shown if no Laravel policy is defined for the underlying Eloquent model or if the static `authorizable` method on the Nova resource class returns `false`, unless you hide them manually by implementing the `exclude` method on your CalendarDataProvider.

 ## Hiding events from the calendar manually
-You can exclude Nova resources from the calendar by implementing the `exclude` method on your CalendarDataProvider.
+You can exclude specific instances of Nova resources from the calendar by implementing the `exclude` method on your CalendarDataProvider.

 For example, if you want to hide events for resources with an Eloquent model that have an `is_finished` property that is `true`, you could write: